isytrana/Erezia-WordBomb.io/README.md

 -----------------------------------------------------------

+# QnA

-# Why isn't Turkey, Swedish, Finnish and Russian there?
+Why isn't Turkey, Swedish, Finnish and Russian there?

-## These languages have special accents, EreziaWB doesn't support those yet.
+These languages have special accents, EreziaWB doesn't support those yet.